pm012/HW7WEBSQLAlchemy/README.md

 # HW7WEBSQLAlchemy

 1. Update db_cfg.ini file and set up your preferred database settings (don'g forget to update them in docker-composer.yml file if you use them)
-2. Run "docker-compose run" TBD
+2. Run "docker-compose up -d"
 3. Install all libraries from requirements.txt: pip install -r requirements.txt
 4. create and populate data using db_model.py and seed.py scripts
 5. Initialize alembic for migrations alembic init alembic